Btrfs has a sysfs interface to provide extra knobs.

 (RW, since: 6.0)

-The performance statistics for btrfs transaction commit.
-Mostly for debug purposes.
+The performance statistics for btrfs transaction commit since the first mount.
+For debugging or monitoring purposes.

-Writing into this file will reset the maximum commit duration to the input value.
+Writing into this file will reset the maximum commit duration (max_commit_ms) to 0.
+The file looks like:

 (RO, since: 5.10)